Agendas and staff reports for the City Council, Community Improvement Commission and Alameda Reuse and Redevelopment Authority meetings.

 1. Suspension of the Rules.
 A supermajority of the City Council (4 members) may suspend the rules for a specific purpose.
 When rules are suspended, the vote to do so should state the purpose for suspending the rules.

-4. Public Comment on Agenda Items.
+5. Public Comment on Regular Agenda Items and Council Referrals.
 Public comment will be allowed on all agenda items at the time each item is called.
 All speakers, regardless of elected or appointed status, shall limit comments to three (3) minutes or less.
 Comments shall be limited to two (2) minutes for items with seven (7) or more speakers.
 No speaker may cede time to another.
 Public comment is not permitted on motions.
 Presentations and Council questions precede public comment.
 Public comment shall not be used to elicit a debate and speakers shall avoid personal attacks of members of the Council, staff or public.

-8. Latest Time a New Agenda Item May Be Called.
-No new regular agenda items or council referrals will be heard after 11:00 p.m.
+10. Latest Time a New Agenda Item May Be Called.
+No new regular agenda items or Council Referrals will be heard after 11:00 p.m.

 The Municipal Code is the body of law that has been enacted by the Alameda City Council.
 The entire document is available online for easy viewing.

-The Sunshine Ordinance is codified in the Municipal Code, Chapter II, Article VIII.
-Click here(PDF, 40KB) for an outline of the process and complaint form.
+The Sunshine Ordinance is codified in the Alameda Municipal Code, Chapter II, Article VIII.

-Pursuant to the Sunshine Ordinance, frequently requested information is available here(PDF, 27KB) and the records destruction schedule is available here(PDF, 714KB).
+Pursuant to the Sunshine Ordinance, frequently requested information is available here(PDF, 27KB) and the records retention schedule is available here(PDF, 459KB).